Skip to main content

 name: myapp

-Example 1: Add the registry when workloads are propagating to specific clusters.
+Example 1: add the registry when propagating workloads to specific clusters.

 apiVersion: policy.karmada.io/v1alpha1